DrugBud-Suite/DockM8/README.md

 5. (Optional) Ensure you have permissions to run the scripts required On Linux, right-click the script file, and ensure 'allow executing file as program' is ticked.
 This applies to gnina.sh, PLANTS.sh and rf-score-vs.sh.

-## Running WoConDock (via command-line / wocondock.py script)
+## Running DockM8 (via command-line / dockm8.py script)

 1. Create a working directory on your machine and ensure the required files are present:
 - protein/receptor file (with hydrogens added) as a .pdb file
 - If using a ligand to define the binding pocket : reference ligand file as an .sdf file
 - docking library as a .sdf file

-2. Open a terminal and activate the wocondock python environment
+2. Open a terminal and activate the dockm8 python environment

 3. Run the following command:

-´python /path/to/wocondock.py --args´
+´python /path/to/dockm8.py --args´

 --software: The path to the software folder.
 --proteinfile: The path to the protein file (.pdb).